ppate343/ppate343/README.md

 ### Hi there 👋, My name is Puja Patel

-🎓 Software Engineer graduate from Western Univerity
+🎓 Software Engineer graduate from Western University

-🔍 Experienced in Full-Stack Development, ML & Cloud
+🔍 Experienced in Full-Stack Development, Product Management and the Cloud

 🤙 View my portfolio: https://pujapatel.me/